elidlocke/libft/README.md

 ## Disclaimer

 This is a project that was done for learning purposes only.
 This is not meant to be used as a replacement for the [GNU C Library](https://www.gnu.org/software/libc/).

-If you are currently a 42 Student, feel free to look at my functions, but watch out for file structure.
-I cleaned up the file structure with a src and includes folder after the assignment was graded.